NEPA Metropolitan Planning Organization

 Extensive public outreach is conducted during the development of the TIP, and public comments are considered fully in the development of the program.
 A detailed discussion of the NEPA MPO’s public outreach activities are detailed in the Public Involvement Plan found here.

-A public hearing was held on Tuesday, June 21, 2016 at 9:30 AM at the Northampton Community College, Monroe Campus, Keystone Hall, located at 2411 Route 715, Tannersville, PA.
+A public hearing was held on Tuesday, July 17, 2018 at 9:30 AM at the Monroe County Transportation Authority located at 134 MCTA Drive, Swiftwater, PA 18370.
 Additional meeting locations that had remote access to the public meeting are listed below.

 Pike County Administration Building, 506 Broad St., Milford, PA